Celebrity Come Dine With Me line up, results and when to watch

 Week 3 (February 10 - 14)

-Taking part are Blue Peter presenter and TV legend Anthea Turner, former Blazin' Squad member and Love Island star Marcel Somerville, comedian and writer Amelia Dimoldenberg, TV presenter AJ Odudu, and 'Godfather of Gunge' kids' TV presenter Dave Benson Phillips.
+Taking part were Blue Peter presenter and TV legend Anthea Turner, former Blazin' Squad member and Love Island star Marcel Somerville, comedian and writer Amelia Dimoldenberg, TV presenter AJ Odudu, and 'Godfather of Gunge' kids' TV presenter Dave Benson Phillips.
+WINNER: AJ Odudu.

 Simone Haywood, Head of Factual at MultiStory Media and Executive Producer of Celebrity Come Dine With Me said: “We are delighted to be able to take our successful format to a brand new audience on E4, as part of our ever-growing slate of productions across the country and across every genre.